 ✗ Has experienced lots of technical flaws and bugs

 ✗ Many (including MIT) think it has really bad security

 In my opinion, IOTA has a lot of potentials to be used on a global scale.
 As long as the team can bring their goals to life, then I think the project will be a huge success.

 Anyway, that draws the end of this What is IOTA coin guide!
 I know a lot of the information I’ve provided might seem really complicated, but I hope you have found my explanations easy enough to digest.

 If you have read it from start to finish, you should have a good idea of what the IOTA coin project is and what they plan to do.
-You should also have a good understanding of how technology works.
+You should also have a good understanding of how the technology works.

 I also spoke about what the team has achieved so far and what they still need to work on.
-Hopefully, you understand that the idea of the project is fantastic, but until they have a finished product it is just theoretical.
+Hopefully, you understand that the idea of the project is fantastic, but until they have a finished product, it is just theoretical.